SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/airplay/airplay-article.md

 ## Overview

 > Important: AirPlay integration is only meaningful for iOS apps.
+Note that iPad apps run on macOS or using Catalyst do not support AirPlay either.

 ``Player`` natively supports [AirPlay](https://developer.apple.com/airplay/) to compatible receivers.
 Enabling AirPlay in your app requires some general setup as well as activation on a player basis.